Periods and harmonic analysis on spherical varieties: Introduction

 We remark that these results are corollaries to an understanding of the geometry of $X$ at $\infty$; this understanding plays a fundamental role throughout the entire paper.\footnote{Recently Bezrukavnikov and Kazhdan \cite{BK} have given a geometric analysis of Bernstein's second adjunction, which is closely related to our analysis in the special case where $\X$ is the group variety $\Delta \G \backslash \G \times \G$.
 They use, in particular, the structure of the wonderful compactification of $\G$ itself; cf.\ also \S \ref{sssupport}.}

-By elementary methods, we are able in \S \ref{sec:sttempered} to completely describe a Plancherel formula (Theorem \ref{ST:Plancherel}) for ``strongly tempered varieties''; this is a condition that implies $\check G_X = \check G$ and includes the Gross-Prasad and Whittaker cases, although {\em not} most symmetric cases.
+By elementary methods, we are able in \S \ref{sec:sttempered} to completely describe a Plancherel formula (Theorem \ref{ST:Plancherel}) for ``strongly tempered varieties''; this is a condition that implies $\check G_X = \check G$ and includes the Gross--Prasad and Whittaker cases, although {\em not} most symmetric cases.
 This gives, in particular, a simple derivation of the Whittaker-Plancherel formula for $p$-adic groups\footnote{While our paper was being written, a complete description of the Whittaker-Plancherel formula was obtained by Delorme \cite{DeWhi}.
 Our proof is rather different.} (more precisely: a simple reduction to the usual Plancherel formula).

-Using these results, we verify conjectures of Ichino-Ikeda (Theorem \ref{propIIconj}) and Lapid-Mao (Corollary \ref{LMconj}).
-We mention only the former: if $(H, G)$ is as in the Gross-Prasad conjecture then for any tempered representation $\Pi$ of $G$, the form
+Using these results, we verify conjectures of Ichino--Ikeda (Theorem \ref{propIIconj}) and Lapid--Mao (Corollary \ref{LMconj}).
+We mention only the former: if $(H, G)$ is as in the Gross--Prasad conjecture then for any tempered representation $\Pi$ of $G$, the form

 on $\Pi \otimes \tilde{\Pi}$ is nonvanishing {\em if and only if} $\Pi$ is $H$-distinguished.

 \item {\em Part 3: Scattering theory. ( \S \ref{sec:discrete} -- \S \ref{sec:explicit})}

 This is the core of the paper; the results of this section are summarized on page \pageref{pennylane}.